AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-video-reference/c-html5-video-viewer-20-customizingviewer/r-html5-viewer-customize-emailshare.md

 The button tool tips can be localized.
 See [Localization of user interface elements](../../../c-html5-s7-aem-asset-viewers/c-html5-video-reference/r-html5-video-viewer-20-localization.md#concept-1d5ca2d8480f4064a51eddba13940aad) for more information.

-Example - to set up a dialog box footer with 64 x 34 Cancel button and a 82 x 34 send email button, with the text color and background color different for each button state:
+Example - to set up a dialog box footer with 64 x 34 Cancel button and an 82 x 34 send email button, with the text color and background color different for each button state:

 ```
 .s7videoviewer .s7emaildialog .s7dialogfooter {